SOBotics/SOBotics.github.io/_posts/2018-07-26-dealing-with-rogue-bots.md

 At this point, either the bot has been fixed or disabled.
 If you're a RO or mod, clean up the chat transcript by moving the erroneous reports to a trash room.
 If you're not a RO, ping someone who is.

-The developer of the bot needs to be informed of the malfunction, what you did, and why.
-If you had to disable the bot, a developer is needed fix and re-enable the bot.
-If you were able to fix it yourself or the problem went away on its own, explaining what happened is courteous and helpful so that the developer is aware and can prevent it from happening again.
+The developer of the bot needs to be informed of the malfunction, as well as what you did and why.
+If you had to disable the bot, a developer is needed to fix and re-enable the bot.
+If you were able to fix it yourself or the problem went away on its own, explaining what happened is courteous and helpful so that the developer is aware and can prevent it from happening again in the future.